What is Therapy?

 That's what you should expect from effective therapy.
 It's an investment on everybody's part - a mutual process of wholehearted and compassionate curiosity, interactive learning, and effective brainstorming.
 It's a partnership, with each person bringing their strengths to the table.
 This can only happen in a space of trust, safety, and unconditional positive regard.
 Our work together is to figure out what you want and then move you toward it.
 As a cognitive-behavioral therapist I believe what is within our control is what we think and do.
 Gaining more control over that affects how we feel, what we believe, and our relationship with the world around us.
 The development of insights and skills is what we're after in each session and we do this through your examples, thus addressing content (the what) and process (the how) at the same time.

 I have a direct and interactive style that, when used with compassion, curiosity, and experience, helps you make the most of your time in session.
-And since meaningful and lasting change happens between sessions, I help you use at home what we've discussed in session so it becomes a natural part of your daily functioning rather than remaining a theoretical concept.
+And since meaningful and lasting change happens between sessions, I help you use at home what we've discussed in session so it becomes a natural part of your daily functioning rather than remain a theoretical concept.

 The Leaf Logo